nativi-sh/nativi-sh/content/en/posts/nativish_for_chrome/index.md

-title = 'Nativish for Chrome: Improve your Writing Wherever You Are' date = 2024-10-12T20:05:11-04:00 draft = false
+title = 'Nativish for Chrome: Improve your Writing Wherever You Are' date = 2024-10-12T20:05:11-04:00 draft = false description = 'Nativish is proud to announce our new Chrome extension!' summary = 'Nativish is proud to announce our new Chrome extension!' categories = ['Nativish', 'Writing Tools and Tech']
 +++

 If you're excited to try it out now, you can install it [here!](https://chromewebstore.google.com/detail/nativish/ffppgjhignpohikjijnamnkebefoooch) If you want to learn more, then read on!